 - Batman Gambit:

-- In "Almost Got 'Im", he disguised himself as Killer Croc during a poker game with The Joker, Poison Ivy, Penguin, and Two-Face.
-He brought up the subject of whose come closest to killing him as he knew that Joker would talk about their last encounter and reveal what he did with Catwoman, who had saved him.
+- In "Almost Got 'Im", he disguises himself as Killer Croc during a poker game with The Joker, Poison Ivy, Penguin, and Two-Face.
+He brings up the subject of whose come closest to killing him as he knew that Joker would talk about their last encounter and reveal what he did with Catwoman, who had saved him.

 - Being Personal Isn't Professional: He is this with the Justice League in the beginning.
 On occasions, Batman's distance from his teammates is emphasized.

 - In "Fury", Hawkgirl remarks that it is hard to imagine what being orphaned at such a young age can do to a child.
 An obvious opening for Batman to comment on the loss of his parents, but he doesn't take it.